 The sharks were thought to be 31 feet long, and the teeth are nearly four inches in diagonal length.
 The fossils have been found in New Zealand, North America, Europe, Asia, Africa, and South America.
 The Carcharocles angustidens have no extant relatives, but they are related to the megalodon.

 Hybodus sharks were known as “humped tooth” sharks, coming from the genus that existed during the Permian period.
-They disappeared during the Late Cretaceous, between 290 and 66 million years ago.
+They disappeared during the Late Cretaceous, between 303 million and 66 million years ago.
 The sharks had a traditional streamlined body with two dorsal fins.

 The Ginsu shark, or Cretoxyrhina, was a mackerel shark that lived during the Late Albian to Campanian of the Late Cretaceous period, more than 100 to 84 million years ago.
 The sharks looked similar to the modern great white shark, even though the two species are not related.

-This apex predator were one of the top of the Cretaceous seas.
+This apex predator was one of the tops of the Cretaceous seas.
 They fed on mosasaurs and plesiosaurs.
 One specimen was even found to have undigested remains of a giant Cretaceous fish.
 The Cretoxyrhina sharks were more than 23 feet long, and they swam in the Cenomanian-Campanian seas all across the world.

-The Ptychodus sharks were part of the genus of hybondontiform and durophagous sharks that populated during the Late Cretaceous era.
+The Ptychodus sharks were part of the genus durophagous sharks that populated during the Late Cretaceous era.
 Experts estimate that they died more than 85 million years ago.

 Also known as crusher sharks, these sharks were known for their plate teeth and their dietary preferences of mollusks, shellfish, invertebrates, carrion, and other sea creatures.
 These sharks crushed the shells of their prey while they were eating.
 The sharks were 33 feet long, and their fossils had been primarily located in the Western Interior Sea.
 They are considered to be the most enormous shellfish-eating creatures ever.